Skip to main content

 How much does it cost to build a platform like Shopify?

-A Shopify-like MVP costs $120,000-$180,000 and takes 20-28 weeks.
-A full multi-tenant eCommerce platform with theme engine, app marketplace, and payment processing runs $180,000-$300,000.
-The multi-tenant architecture alone accounts for 20-25% of total build cost.
+A Shopify-like MVP runs $120,000-$180,000 and lands in about 20-28 weeks.
+Once you fold in the theme engine, app marketplace, and payment processing, a full multi-tenant platform sits at $180,000-$300,000.
+The multi-tenant piece on its own eats 20-25% of the total build cost.

 What is multi-tenant architecture in eCommerce?